Aboriginal Languages and cultures

 The Nests are part of a broader set of government priorities to reclaim, revoice and revitalise critically endangered Aboriginal Languages in NSW, governed by the NSW Aboriginal Languages Act 2017, the Department’s Aboriginal Education Policy and its Partnership Agreement with the NSW AECG.

-The Languages, Culture and Communities team, within the Department’s Aboriginal Outcomes and Partnerships Directorate, is responsible for the implementation and support of the Nest initiative under these policies.
+The Languages, Culture and Communities team, within the Department’s Aboriginal Education and Communities Directorate, is responsible for the implementation and support of the Nest initiative under these policies.

 There are currently seven Aboriginal Language and Culture Nests, with the hopes to grow and expand in the future.